African Penguin

 Colors

-Jet black back and flippers with a stark white belly; features a black u-shaped band on the chest and unique black spotting on the stomach; pink patches above eyes.
+Black back and flippers with white underparts; black U-shaped band across the chest; pink skin patches above eyes.

 Key Features